RaisulKayesRaka/RaisulKayesRaka/README.md

 <h1 align="center"> Hello, World! 👋</h1>

 Welcome to my GitHub profile!
-I'm **Raisul Kayes Raka**, a passionate **web developer** based in Bangladesh.
+I'm **Raisul Kayes Raka**, a passionate **Software Engineer** based in Bangladesh.
 My field of study is **Computer Science and Engineering**.
-I love building scalable web applications, solving challenging problems, and continuously exploring new technologies.
+I love building scalable applications, solving challenging problems, and continuously exploring new technologies.
 Here, you'll find a variety of projects and contributions that reflect my interests and skills.
 Feel free to explore, fork, and contribute to any of the projects.

-For contact, you can reach me at **raisulkayesofficial@gmail.com** or call me at **01949509654**.
+For contact, you can reach me at **raisulkayesofficial@gmail.com**.
 I'm always open to interesting collaborations and discussions.
 Don't hesitate to reach out!

-- 🌱 Currently I’m exploring **Next.js**
+- 🌱 Currently I’m exploring **AI**
-- 💬 Ask me about **MERN Stack**
+- 💬 Ask me about **Software Engineering**

 <br>
 <div>